yarob-alrifai/angular-ngrx-products/README.md

 This project demonstrates using NgRx to manage product-related actions such as adding, editing, updating, and deleting products.
 It includes a frontend built with Angular, Angular Material, Tailwind CSS, and NgRx, with a backend powered by JSON Server.

+## Usage

+### Product Management

+The application allows you to manage products, including adding, editing, and deleting products.
+Products are displayed in a list format with a tab bar to filter products by category.

+### Admin Page

+The admin page provides functionality for administrators to manage products, including adding new products, editing existing ones, and deleting products.

 ## Features

 - **Product Management**: Administrators can add, edit, update, and delete products.